just-the-docs/just-the-docs/docs/training/cult-application.md

 2. Have you EVER been a furry in any regard in the past?
     YES/NO

-3. If answered yes to question 2: How long ago did the furry-related faggotry occur and for how long did it go on?
+3. If answered yes to question 2: How long ago did the furry-related dweebshit occur and for how long did it go on?
     EXPLAIN:

 4. If answered yes to question 2: Why the fuck were you a furry?
-And what made you finally see reason to leave the life of pedophilia and animal raping behind you? (please be very detailed here!)
+And what made you finally see reason to leave it behind you? (please be very detailed here!)
     EXPLAIN:

 5. Anything else we should know?